-The school participates in the National School Lunch Program and makes lunches available to students for a fee of \$2.75.
+The school participates in the National School Lunch Program and makes lunches available to students for free.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
-No student shall be allowed to leave school premises during the lunch period without specific written permission granted by the Principal.
+No student shall be allowed to leave school premises during the lunch period.